zapier/visual-builder/docs/_docs/integration-checks-reference.md

 format to represent dates or times.
 Timezone info should also be present if it contains time.

+Unlike `D023`, this check validates the data in task history instead of static samples.

 ✘ examples of an **incorrect** implementation:

 ```